Judas: Bioshock creators’ new game – Trailer, gameplay & everything we know

 Judas is confirmed to be coming to PlayStation 5, Xbox Series X|S, Steam, and Epic Game Store.

 Judas shares a lot of tonal similarities with BioShock in terms of design and style.
 Like Levine’s previous adventures, every character looks like they’d fit in well at the Mad Hatter’s tea party.
-The trailer shows various characters killing each other in bizarre outfits and with a twisted take on fairground rides and other troupes that feel very BioShock.
+The trailers show various characters killing each other in bizarre outfits and with a twisted take on fairground rides and other troupes that feel very BioShock.

 The trailer asks us if we’ll fix what we broke and suggests the player will need to form alliances with some characters – but may also need to betray some others.
-Of course, the original BioShock is known for one very shocking moment midway through the game, we wouldn’t be surprised if Levine has something equally groundbreaking planned in this new IP.
+This ties in with the overarching focus of Levine’s new game, giving more control to the players.

 The game is designed to be “highly replayable” meaning there will likely be numerous paths to take that lead to various different endings.